What Are the Types of Criminal Pleas? | Free Consultation

 As a defendant, you should understand the criminal process, and the various types of pleas available to you.
 These pleas include: not guilty, guilty, and no contest (nolo contendere).

-At Worgul, Sarna & Ness, Criminal Defense Attorneys, LLC, we know how to what’s on the line for you and how these different pleas can impact your life.
+At Worgul, Sarna & Ness, Criminal Defense Attorneys, LLC, we know what is on the line for you and how these different pleas can impact your life.
 Let us review the facts and fight for the best possible outcome.

 Not Guilty Plea